yousefelassal/quote-cron/README.md

 > From wonder into wonder existence opens.

 > Imagination is more important than knowledge.
 For while knowledge defines all we currently know and understand, imagination points to all we might yet discover and create.

+> Wisdom consists of the anticipation of consequences.